 Clay County Jail is in Clay County, Indiana and is the correctional facility for this area.
 Looking for somebody at Clay County Jail?
 This guide gives you about everything a person needs to know about Clay County Jail,such as: How to locate an inmate.
 Find mugshots.
 The jail’s address and phone number.
 Bail and how to get out of jail.
 Booking and intake procedures.
 Court information and records.
 And much more…

 |On this page you will find: (click to jump to section)|

 |Family Resources||Victim Resources|

-The chance of going to jail is a scary and stressfull idea, not only for whoever gets arrested, but also that person’s family and friends.
-The goal of this guide is to give you information and tips that you’ll need to make the process less stressfull.
+The chance of going to jail is a scary and stressful idea, not only for whoever gets arrested, but also that person’s family and friends.
+The goal of this guide is to give you information and tips that you’ll need to make the process less stressful.
 If you have a question, please feel free to ask it in the comment section below, and please leave any feedback or comments that could be beneficial to others would be appreciated.

 Clay County Jail